Tuesday, December 12, 2017

 questions about poinsettias and the poinsettia show itself.
 The first 100

-families will receive a FREE poinsettia (limit one per family) to celebrate
+families to visit the garden will receive a FREE poinsettia (limit one per

 National Poinsettia Day (by decree of Congress) marks the death of Joel Roberts

 Poinsett, the first U.S. minister to Mexico who introduced the native Mexican

 plant to the United States in the 1800s.
 Poinsett would ship cuttings of the

 plant to his greenhouse in Greenville, S.C., where he would later propagate